M.A., Rijkuniversiteit Groningen, 2003

 Ph.D., Universiteit Leiden, 2008

 Joost Keizer received his MA. from the Rijksuniversiteit Groningen in 2003, and his Ph.D. from the Universiteit Leiden in 2008.
 Before coming to Yale, he was Mellon Postdoctoral fellow and Lecturer at Columbia University, 2008-2010.

 His research focuses on Italian Renaissance art, from 1300 to 1550.
-He is interested in art and politics, the problem of allegory, Renaissance theories of artistic authorship, and the moment of 1500.
+He is interested in art and politics, allegory, and mimesis.

 “Michelangelo, Drawing and the Subject of Art,” The Art Bulletin 93 (September 2011): 304-24.